-1. Analyse and critically evaluate modern Australian contract law, including the transactional and policy frameworks within which it operates.
+1. Explain, interpret and apply modern Australian contract law, including policy framework within which it operates.

 3. Create persuasive legal and factual arguments relating to contract disputes, and form critical judgments about their likely resolution.

 This course examines the general law of contract and some legislation relating to:

 - Content (express terms - incorporation, express terms - interpretation, implied terms); excuses for non-performance: invalidating factors - misrepresentation and misleading conduct, mistake, unconscionable conduct, illegality; termination - breach, non-fulfilment of contingent conditions, frustration)